 Work the issue only until it is no longer an emergency—not until it is fixed!
 Whatever the solution to the emergency is, it needs to be reviewed at a later time when team members are thinking more clearly

-Regardless of whether you follow these steps or not, acknowledge everyone’s contributions, celebrate the success, and give everyone ample time to recover.
+Regardless of whether you follow these telecommuting tips or not, acknowledge everyone’s contributions, celebrate the success, and give everyone ample time to recover.
 If team members canceled personal plans or missed family time, find a way to more than make it up to them in a way that is important to them.
 Consider this: you want your emergency responders to be positive, upbeat, focused, and eager to shine.
 If they are making a sacrifice, they should be rewarded.
 If instead they receive no benefit in return, they will be more inclined to ignore the call next time

 Solution: When in Rome